td0g/PCB_Gcode_Toolkit/README.md

 # td0g's PCB Gcode Toolkit

 This program contains several tools for post-processing gcode files from Eagle.
-To use, simply drag-and-drop the gcode file (along with a text file containing Z-probe data available) onto PCB_Gcode_Tools.exe and follow the command prompts.
+To use, simply drag-and-drop the gcode file (along with a text file containing Z-probe data if available) onto PCB_Gcode_Tools.exe and follow the command prompts.

 https://youtu.be/JNCeBOY9sTc